 Gerald Sjerven was awarded the Polaris Leadership Award by the Minnesota Geographical Information Systems/Legislative Information System (GIS/LIS) Consortium at their annual conference on Oct.
 3. This award recognizes leaders in the geospatial community who demonstrate “a beacon of energy and creativity that inspires and guides” professionals in this industry.

-Ben Aronson, teaching assistant; Janke KK, and Traynor AP, published "Investigating Student Pharmacist Perceptions of Professional Engagement Using a Modified Delphi Process" in Am J Pharm Educ.
+Ben Aronson, teaching assistant; K. K. Janke, and A. P. Traynor, published "Investigating Student Pharmacist Perceptions of Professional Engagement Using a Modified Delphi Process" in Am J Pharm Educ.
 2012;76(7) Article 125.

-T. W. Bastian, Anderson JA, Fretham SJ, Prohaska JR, Georgieff MK, and G. W. Anderson will publish "Fetal and Neonatal Iron Deficiency Reduces Thyroid Hormone-Responsive Gene mRNA Levels in the Neonatal Rat Hippocampus and Cerebral Cortex" in Endocrinology.
+T. W. Bastian, J. A. Anderson, S. J. Fretham, J. R. Prohaska, M. K. Georgieff, and Anderson will publish "Fetal and Neonatal Iron Deficiency Reduces Thyroid Hormone-Responsive Gene mRNA Levels in the Neonatal Rat Hippocampus and Cerebral Cortex" in Endocrinology.
 In press.

 Karen Bastianelli, assistant professor, and Tim Stratton, professor, received a $5,000 award from the National Association of Chain Drug Stores for upcoming health fairs supporting the Million Hearts “Team up, Pressure down” initiative which focuses on educating the public about cardiovascular disease.